knat/XData/Docs/TutorialEBiz.md

     }
 ```

-`membername` is for code generation.
+`membername` is used for code generation.
 If an attribute/element is annotated as `nullable`(e.g: element `Contacts`), the attribute/element data may have no value.

-The XData data object model(DOM) is a class library used to manipulate(create, modify, save, load, validate, etc) data.
+The XData data object model(DOM) is a class library manipulating(create, modify, save, load, validate, etc) data.
 Currently there is only .NET implementation, but other implementations(Java, C++, etc) are definitely possible and welcomed.

 Below is the hierarchy of the DOM classes, "<...>" are abstract classes, otherwise concrete classes.
 All the classes are defined in namespace `XData`: